DevotedHealth/godoc2ghmd/examples/http/README.md

     // handle HTTP requests and will initialize the Request's TLS
     // and RemoteAddr if not already set.
 The connection is
     // automatically closed when the function returns.
-    // If TLSNextProto is nil, HTTP/2 support is enabled automatically.
+    // If TLSNextProto is not nil, HTTP/2 support is not enabled
+    // automatically.
     TLSNextProto map[string]func(*Server, *tls.Conn, Handler)

     // ConnState specifies an optional callback function that is